maximilia164/ML_3Dtrack/README.md

 # ML_3Dtrack

-This repository provides the codes used to extract features from microscopy videos (.m files) and perform feature engineering and model training via the sci-kit learn packages on jupyter.
-For size constraints, raw videos are not provided, instead the extracted datasets from the videos used for model training have been given.
-The features to be extracted, and the parameters for particle tracking are system dependent, and therefore will require fine-tuning on the behalf of any potential user.
+This repository provides the codes used in https://arxiv.org/abs/2206.11710 to extract the features from microscopy videos and train the extremeley randomised decision tree (ERT) model presented.
+The features are extracted using MATLAB (.m files), while the ERT models are trained using freely available packages on sci-kit learn (Jupyter notebooks).
+For size constraints, raw videos are not provided, instead the extracted datasets from the videos used for model training are available (.mat files).
+The codes are therefore specific to the systems studied in https://arxiv.org/abs/2206.11710, and currently are not written in a generalisable format.
+Typically, the parameters for particle tracking, and the features to be extracted, are system dependent, and therefore will require further investigation from any potential user.
+In future, efforts will be taken to provide a more general, accessible version of the scripts provided here.